wearable-motion-capture/arm-pose-estimation/README.md

 Currently, there are two scripts.

 * [stream_watch_phone.py](https://github.com/wearable-motion-capture/arm-pose-estimation/blob/main/example_scripts/stream_watch_phone.py)
-  as an example for how receive data from watch and phone together and how to publish arm pose predictions from it.
+  as an example for how to receive data from watch and phone together and how to publish arm pose predictions from it.
 * [stream_watch_only.py](https://github.com/wearable-motion-capture/arm-pose-estimation/blob/main/example_scripts/stream_watch_only.py)
   as an example for how to receive data from the watch in standalone mode and how to publish arm pose predictions from it.